lajtavariz/archipelago_path_finder/README.md

 3. Run `java -jar` to run the application
 ## Run
 After you started the program, a window with a generated mapModel should appear.
 Inside the command line you can list all the available commands by using the`?list` command.
-In this prototype no search algorithms are implemented yet, only the random walk which you can start by using the `srw` command.